Transmission of material in this release is embargoed until

 Not seasonally adjusted CPI measures

-The Consumer Price Index for All Urban Consumers (CPI-U) increased 1.1 percent over
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 2.1 percent

-index increased 0.5 percent prior to seasonal adjustment.
+the index was unchanged prior to seasonal adjustment.

 The Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W)